dstarr/mtm_site/ENV-VARS.md

-The following environmental variables are requires by this application.
+The following environmental variables are required by this application.

 ```cmd
 AZURE_STORAGE_CONNECTION_STRING=